frconor-ebook/meditations/_posts/2025-09-26-the-holy-rosary.md

 He says that "though clearly Marian in character, the Rosary is at heart a Christocentric prayer."

-It\'s a very nice word, Christocentric.
+It's a very nice word, Christocentric.
 We are followers of Christ, following in His pathway, imitating His virtues.
-It\'s very proper that we are Christ-centered.
+It's very proper that we are Christ-centered.
 The Rosary in its *Hail Mary*s helps us to be precisely that.

 He says, "It has all the depth of the Gospel message in its entirety, of which it can be said to be a compendium" (Paul VI, Apostolic Exhortation, *Marialis Cultus*, Point 42, February 2, 1974).

 As we move through the decades we are reminded of all the different moments of the Gospel.
 The life of Christ comes across to us with great clarity.

-We grow in our spirit of prayer, our understanding of our vocation and of our mission, into the joyful mysteries; we understand the mystery of the Cross in the sorrowful mysteries; the great things that Christ achieved in and through the glorious mysteries; and the moments of great joy in and through the mysteries of light.
+We grow in our spirit of prayer, our understanding of our vocation and of our mission, into the Joyful Mysteries; we understand the mystery of the Cross in the Sorrowful Mysteries; the great things that Christ achieved in and through the Glorious Mysteries; and the moments of great joy in and through the Mysteries of Light.

 I was talking to a man once who had great devotion to the Rosary, and a little curious about how he came to have such great devotion.